South East Queensland is set to be Australia’s premier growth State going forwards based on 4 primary reasons

 Further afield and more speculative :

-The likes of the mining regions in the Surat Basin has dropped in value but seemed to have bottomed presenting good value but more speculative in places like Gladstone (why Gladstone) and Mackay and spilling over to nearby towns.
+The likes of the mining regions in the Surat Basin has dropped in value but seemed to have bottomed presenting good value but more speculative in places like Gladstone (why Gladstone), Mackay and Bundaberg spilling over to nearby towns.
 Rockhampton is receiving a massive spill over from Gladstone and Chinchilla on the verge of a boil over .. the list of opportunity in other locations is abound!

 There are 40 major infrastructure projects underway in the Surat Basin, committed or proposed with an estimated value of close to $200 billion.
 The projects are in their infancy stages and have life spans estimated to be from 50 – 250 years, so this is only the beginning of the boom and the much talked about 2 Speed Economy.